ffsit/chat/README.md

 The following features have been implemented in this version:
 * Added additional help information.
 * Added an option to enable debugging via the URL, more user friendly.

+#### 1.0.4
+The following fixes have been addressed in this version:
+* Join & Leave now switch windows properly.